icatproject/authn.simple/README.md

 Various dockerfiles exist in the `src/main/docker` folder for this.

-For example, to build a native docker image:
+For example, to build a native docker image locally:

 ```shell script
 # from the root folder